FardinHaque60/Scribe/README.md

 * Delete Notes
 * Recover Notes
 * Create Notes
-* Create templates
+* Create Templates
 * Search Notes
 * Share Notes

 ## How To Create Account
-* From login page, click on  Sign Up.
+* Upon start up, click on Sign Up.
 Type username in username field.
 Type password in password field.
 Proceed to retype the same password in repeat password field.
 Enter a valid email in email field.
 Click on register.
 Account is now registered.

 ## How To Login
 * Enter existing username in username field then Enter the password for that username.
 Click on sign in.
 User is now logged in.